tibco-anz/accelerators-smart-transport-v1/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/tibco-anz/gtfsSydBusAccelerator)

 # Real-Time Sydney Bus Accelerator
-Transport for NSW (TfNSW) is the government owned institution responsible for the public transport network in New South Wales including buses, trains, light rails, metro, ferries and so on.
-This accelerator demonstrates end-to-end real-time data integration. streaming and visual analytics features using TIBCO's Connect and Predict capabilities using real time GTFS feeds published from TfNSW’s data services.
+Transport for NSW (TfNSW) is the government owned institution responsible for the public transport network in New South Wales, Australia, including buses, trains, light rails, metro, ferries and so on.
+This accelerator demonstrates end-to-end real-time data integration with open source custom extension, messaging, streaming and visual analytics features using TIBCO's Connect and Predict capabilities using real time GTFS feeds provided by TfNSW’s Open Data Hub data services.

 Initial Scope:
-Using TIBCO Develop (Flogo) to extract, transform real time GTFS feeds from Transport for NSW's API data services and publish the streaming data in json format to TIBCO Cloud Messaging eFTL service (TCM).
+Using TIBCO Develop (Flogo) to extract, transform real time GTFS feeds from Transport for NSW's Open Data Hub data services and publish the streaming data in json format to TIBCO Cloud Messaging eFTL service (TCM).
-TIBCO Cloud Data Streaming service subscribed to the TCM eFTL service provide live streaming data to TIBCO Spotfire to generate visual analytics.
+TIBCO Cloud Data Streaming service subscribed to the TCM eFTL service provides live streaming data to TIBCO Spotfire to generate visual analytics.

 # TIBCO Products
 The following products were used to build this Accelerator:
   - TIBCO Cloud Integration (TCI)
   - TIBCO Cloud Messaging eFTL (TCM)
-  - TIBCO Cloud DataStream
+  - TIBCO Cloud Data Stream (TCDS)
   - TIBCO Spotfire
-  - In addition, custom extension function using GO language was built to provide other message conversion, data transformation and other supporting features.
+  - In addition, custom extension based on open source platform (GO) was built to provide message conversion, transformation and other supporting features.

 # Solution and Design Details
-**Flogo Extension**
+**Flogo Extension(using open source)**

-Flogo function tfNSW_protobuf2JSON was built using GO language as an extension to process the required message transformation and conversion and other supporting features including:
+Flogo function GTFSAdapter was built using GO language as an extension to process the required message covnersion, transformation and other supporting features including:
-  - Base64Encoding and decoding
+  - Base64 encoding and decoding
-  - Convert protobuf message to JSON format
+  - Converting protobuf message to JSON format
   - Transforming and generating the output data
-  - Data cleansing and exception handling for bad data
+  - Data cleansing and exceptions handling for bad data
-  - Providing Test mode processing and default batch size for optimal processing by tuning the size of the messaging output for publishing to TCM.
+  - Providing parameters to specify default entity size and custom transformation mapping (future releases) for testing and tuning for publishing to TCM.

-Function Format:
-  - tfNSW_protobuf2JSON (protobuf message (string), batch size (int), Test Mode (bool)) *Note: Test Mode (true) limits the maximum size of the entity which is ideal for testing a smaller subset of entity (i.e. bus) during development and testing phase.*

-For example,
+***Function Description:***

+Custom extension function to convert GTFS transport protobuf message to Json format containing an array of entities only (without the header).

+****Usage:****

+  - GTSFSAdapter(ProtobufMessage(string), EntitySize(int), Transform(bool))

+****Parameters:****

+1).
+ProtobufMessage

+The protobuf message to be converted to Json

+2).
+EntitySize

+The total number of entities will be returned in the Json string by the function

+(n = actual number of entity in the message)

+  - When EntitySize <= 0, return all entities in the message (i.e. n)
+  - When EntitySize > 0 and < n, return the number of entity specified in this parameter
+  - When EntitySize >= n, return all entities in the message (i.e. n)

+3).
+Transform

+  - When true, the Json output will contain the transformed entities (currently the transformation structure is hard coded)
+  - When false, the Json output will contain the orginal structure of the entities

+****For example,****

-  - tfNSW_protobuf2JSON (protobuf_message, 25, false)
+  - GTSFSAdapter(Protobuf_message, 25, false)

-Which will process the first 25 entities of the message passed to the function.
+Which will process the first 25 entities of the message without transformation and return the Json string output.

 **Integration Flow**